RefactoringCombos/ArlosCommitNotation/Learning Path.md

 ## 7. Small features and bug fixes

-Once you get in familiar with refactoring in preparation for a feature, you can further reduce risk by refactoring to the point where a feature or bug fix only requires a small code change.
+Once you get familiar with refactoring in preparation for a feature, you can further reduce risk by refactoring to the point where a feature or bug fix only requires a small code change.
 That unlocks `^ F` and `^ B`.

 ### Example commit history